Jtomage/EnumerationPattern/Readme.md

 #### OR

 Be done Morphic that can been seen on the EnumerationParsable class in the swagger folder.
+This is implemented by the PaymentType Model found in the WebDemo.

-Also included is an exmple using ModelBinder.
+Also included is an example using ModelBinder.

 ## Data Layer